codepath/android_guides/Flexible-User-Interfaces.md

 ![Master Detail Pattern](http://developer.android.com/images/training/basics/fragments-screen-mock.png)

+**Note:** The full application source can be downloaded in our [android-master-detail-demo](https://github.com/thecodepath/android-master-detail-demo) repository.

 #### Creating the Application

 First, let's create a **new Android application** with a minimum of API level 11.
 In the wizard, select `Blank Activity` and then name the Activity` and hit "Finish".